maubanel/UE5-Animations/ramps/README.md

 ##### `Step 8.`\|`ITA`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 The starting point is the middle of the capsule collider.
 We need to end at the middle of the feet just at the ground.
 Drag the **Get Up Vector | Return Value** and multiply it by `-105` (15 cm longer than the half height of my character).
 This is just enough to reach the ground at odd angles but miss when I am jumping.

-When you add the multiply node you need to right click the bottom pin and select **Convert Pin | Float(single precision)** to change it to a float.
-Set it to `-105` so that is goes 105 cm under the player's center of their collision volume.
-In **Draw Debug Type** select `For One Frame`.
+In **Draw Debug Type** select `For One Frame` as we want to visualize the ray cast to ensure our math is correct.

 ![get up vector](images/drawDebugLine.png)